antarctica/bas-web-map-engine-v1/README.md

 [2]

-For example, if this is the second build for version `1.2.0` of the Web Map Engine project generally, change the existing release with a new file path and check sum value from [1].
+For example, if this is the second build for version `1.2.0` of the Web Map Engine, change the existing release to use the newer build (by changing the date and checksum from [1]).
 For new versions, create a new release.

 [3]